homostellaris/peoplenotplatforms/CONTRIBUTING.md

 The staging environment must be manually promoted to production.

 # Analytics
-Segment is used for analytics.
-For it to work a SEGMENT_WRITE_KEY environment variable must be set as well as NODE_ENV (see `client/public/analytics.js`).
+Plausible is used for analytics.

 # Ubiquitous language